-Tyyne Claudia Pollman
+Tyyne Claudia Pollman: Madeness

-Conceptual artist and professor of anatomy and morphology in the field of Artistic Basics at the Kunsthochschule Berlin-Weißensee.
+Tyyne Claudia Pollman is a conceptual artist and professor of anatomy and morphology in the field of Artistic Basics at the Kunsthochschule Berlin-Weißensee.
 She works at the intersection of artistic research, psychiatry and critical epistemologies.

 Charles Stafford: The politics of cognition – or, why we need a more radical economic psychology

 This lecture will focus on the (sometimes difficult) relationships between three human science disciplines: anthropology, psychology and economics.
 It will examine in particular the approach of these disciplines to questions of economic psychology, broadly defined.
 For reasons that are well known, anthropologists have long rejected economists’ models of rational choice.
 The idea that ‘individual decision-making’ is at the heart of economic agency in the flow of human history is not only wrong, as anthropologists see things, but in fact ideological: part of the apparatus that sustains capitalism.
 As a consequence, however, anthropologists have failed to properly examine not only economic psychology, as a general category of human experience, but also its political implications.
 I will argue for a substantivist economic psychology that sets out to address this.

 Charles Stafford is a professor at the Department of Anthropology, London School of Economics and Political Science.